fuad-adetoro/fuad-adetoro/README.md

 I've developed a wide range of apps using various different technologies, I was also once a web developer.

-🔭 I'm currently working at <a href="https://www.inhaus.ai">InHaus.AI</a> making awesome new technology!
-I also have a few side projects I intend on releasing in the near future.
-Here is one <a href="https://github.com/fuad-adetoro/OnlyFeet">"I'll rename this later"</a>
+🔭 I'm currently working at <a href="https://www.candyspace.com">Candyspace</a> making awesome new technology, that is loved by millions!</a>

 ---